Azure-Samples/Verified-Telemetry-FreeRTOS-Sample/README.md

 * Interact with Verified Telemetry using the [Azure IoT Explorer Sample](docs/vTIoTExplorerSample.md)
 * Interact with Verified Telemetry using the [Custom Solution Sample Template](https://github.com/Azure/Verified-Telemetry-Solution-Sample)

-> **Note**
->
-> Verified Telemetry status is supported only to analog sensors.
-We are currently working on extending the SDK to support digital sensors.
+## Configure your sample for Analog or Digital sensors

+Verified Telemetry now support both Analog and Digital sensors, refer to the [Sensor Configuration Guide](/demos/sample_azure_iot_pnp/) to configure your sample according to the sensors used.

 ## Verified Telemetry Concepts